ChromaticHQ/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## Documentation
 <!--- Do any of the changes affect the accuracy of existing documentation? --->
 <!--- Do they warrant new sections within the current documentation? --->

+## PR Author Checklist
+- [ ] My PR description includes a reference to a ticket or other "motivation" for these changes.
+- [ ] My PR description includes details of how I tested these changes.
+- [ ] My PR description includes testing instructions for reviewers with links to the testing environment, if applicable.
+- [ ] My code includes documentation updates to existing documentation or new sections if applicable.